kintohub/kintohub-docs/docs/token-session.md

   .code(200)
 ```

-> Note: All the session data being send back as headers are going to be intercepted by KintoHub to update the session and the client will not receive them (above example if you debug that request you will not find `<microservice>-field` in the headers)
+> Note: All the session data being send back as headers are going to be intercepted by KintoHub to update the session and the client will not receive them (in the above example if you debug that request you will not find `<microservice>-field` in the headers)

-## Read from the Session Data

-What is required to read from the session is the following

-1.  have proper apidoc for it
+3. To read from the session have proper apidoc as below.

 ```
 @apiHeader (Session) {type} <microservice>-field description
 ```

-> Note: add read data from a session you use `@apiHeader (Session)` because they are going to be injected in the headers
+> Note: Add read data from a session you use `@apiHeader (Session)` because they are going to be injected in the headers.

-2. In that request, you can read the data from the headers
+4. In that request, you can read the data from the headers

 ```javascript
 request.headers["<microservice>-field"];
 ```

-###  Optional read Session Data
+###  Optional read for Kinto Session Data

-If you write the following in your documentation
+If you write the following in your documentation.
 ```
 @apiHeader (Session) {type} <microservice>-field description
 ```

-When a request happens and `<microservice>-field` is `null` the endpoint is not going to get called, because the session was marked as required
+When a request happens and `<microservice>-field` is `null` the endpoint is not going to get called, because the session was marked as required.

-If you want to read the value and check if its null yourself, you need to mark it as optional
+If you want to read the value and check if its null yourself, you need to mark it as optional.
 ```
 @apiHeader (Session) [type] <microservice>-field description
 ```